 Note: If you had power of attorney or were a court appointed deputy for the person you looked after, this will end as soon as they have died.
 This means you will no longer be able to use their bank account or carry out any business on their behalf.

 If the person you cared for has an estate worth more than £325,000, Inheritance Tax will have to be paid on any amount above that.
 However, Inheritance Tax does not have to be paid if the estate passes to the deceased’s spouse or civil partner (no matter how much they inherit).back to top

 The death of the person you looked after may have an effect on your own financial situation and you may need to find out which benefits you can claim now your circumstances have changed.

 If you were receiving Carer’s Allowance when the person you cared for died, this will usually continue for eight weeks from the Sunday following their death.

 Note: If you are 65 or over and were entitled to Invalid Care Allowance on the 27th October 2002 (as Carer’s Allowance was then called), you will be entitled to Carer’s Allowance indefinitely after the person you looked after has died.

 If you are receiving a carer premium as part of your Income Support, income-related Employment and Support Allowance, income-based Jobseekers Allowance, Pension Credit, Housing Benefit or Council Tax Reduction, this can continue for eight weeks following the death.

 If you are receiving Universal Credit, the carer element can continue for the rest of your Universal Credit assessment period in which the death occurred, and for the next two assessment periods.
 At the end of this time it will stop and you may need to discuss a new claimant commitment with your work coach.

-Bereavement benefits might be available if it was your spouse or civil partner who has died.
+A Bereavement Support Payment might be available if it was your spouse or civil partner who has died.